 What impact has man-made ODS emissions had on stratospheric ozone concentrations?

 In the chart we see average stratospheric ozone concentrations in the Southern Hemisphere (where ozone depletion has been most severe) from 1979 to 2017.
-Ozone concentrations are collected via satellite instruments as part of NASA’s Ozone Watch meteorological programme.
+Ozone concentrations are collected via satellite instruments as part of NASA’s Ozone Watch meteorological programme, and are based on measurements south of 40 degrees latitude.
+This means its based on measurements at high latitudes: not of the Southern Hemisphere as a whole.

 Ozone concentrations are measured in Dobson Units (DU): this is number of molecules of ozone that would be required to create a layer of pure ozone 0.01 millimeters thick at a temperature of 0 degrees Celsius and a pressure of 1 atmosphere.
 An ‘Ozone Hole’ would approximate to an area where the ozone concentration drops to an average of around 100 Dobson Units.

-We see that since 1979 through to the early 1990s, stratospheric ozone concentrations in the South Hemisphere fell to the concerning ‘ozone hole’ level of 100 DU.
+We see that since 1979 through to the early 1990s, stratospheric ozone concentrations fell to the concerning ‘ozone hole’ level of 100 DU.
 For several decades since the 1990s, concentrations have continued to approximate around (or below) 100 DU.
 Over the last few years since 2010, however, ozone concentrations have started to slowly recover.

 Has the fall of stratospheric ozone concentrations been reflected in an ozone hole?
 In the chart we see the maximum and mean ozone hole area over Antarctica, measured in square kilometres (km2).
 Like gas concentrations, ozone hole area is monitored daily by NASA via satellite instruments.

 Since 1979 we see a distinct increase in the Antarctic ozone hole area, reaching a maximum of 30 million km2 in the early 2000s.
 However, since the late 1990s, the ozone hole area had approximately stabilised between 20 to 25 million km2.
 In 2018, the NASA Aura Program published its first results to shown clear initial signs of ozone hole recovery.4